 - (a) Trapeze harness.
-The weight shall not exceed 3 kg, measured according to current version of RRS, appendix H. - (b) Electronic or mechanical timing devices which may include a compass but do not have any other function/capability. - (c) A heart rate monitor with no additional function/capability.
+The weight shall not exceed 3 kg, measured according to RRS Appendix H. - (b) Electronic or mechanical timing devices which may include a compass but do not have any other function/capability. - (c) A heart rate monitor with no additional function/capability.

-C.3.3 TOTAL WEIGHT
+C.3.3TOTAL WEIGHT

-(a) In accordance with RRS 50.1(b), the total weight of personal equipment worn, excluding trapeze harness and clothing (including footwear) worn below the knee shall not exceed 9 kg, measured according to current version of RRS, appendix H.
+(a) In accordance with RRS 50.1(b), the total weight of personal equipment worn, excluding trapeze harness and clothing (including footwear) worn below the knee shall not exceed 9 kg, measured according to RRS Appendix H.